-From startups looking for funding to mature companies that need working capital, small businesses apply for business loans for a variety of reasons.
+Small businesses apply for business loans for a variety of reasons.
 Some are in need of working capital, while others see opportunities to expand.
-Banks provide loans for small businesses, they don’t do so without carefully evaluating the company to determine if the loan can be paid back.
+Banks provide loans for small businesses, but they don’t do so without carefully evaluating the company to determine if the loan can be paid back.
 When deciding to approve a loan application, banks typically go through a checklist they use to judge a company’s ability to pay back the loan.

-To accurately ascertain whether the business qualifies for the loan, banks generally refer to the six “C’s” of lending: character, capacity, capital, collateral, conditions and credit score.
+To accurately find out whether the business qualifies for the loan, banks generally refer to the six “C’s” of credit: character, capacity, capital, collateral, conditions and credit score.
 While these do not constitute the entire basis by which banks make their final decisions, they provide a solid guide for what small-business owners can focus on when applying for a loan through a bank or an alternative lender.

-Here are the six “C’s” lenders look for when evaluating a potential borrower:
+Here are the 6 “C’s” lenders look for when evaluating a potential business loan borrower:

-Lenders look for qualities in the borrower that can tell them a lot about their ability to repay the loan, and first impressions can really make a difference.
+Lenders look for qualities in the borrower that can tell them a lot about their ability to repay the loan.
+First impressions can really make a difference.
 Characteristics like your educational history, business background, and familiarity with your industry all play a key role in whether your application will be approved.
 Other factors such as stability, how long you’ve lived at or operated out of your current address, will also factor into the lender’s decision.

 Perhaps the most important factor lenders consider when deciding to approve a loan is the company’s capacity to repay it.
 By comparing your past history of debt repayments as well as the current debt you might be carrying, lenders will determine your propensity to make payments on a regular basis.
 If the business you’re starting is still in the idea phase and not currently producing revenue, your chances of obtaining a loan may be diminished since you can’t show how you’ll repay it.